All obstacles used in NADAC-sanctioned competitions must meet NADAC specifications.

 Most equipment builders have found that products such as Skid-Free, No-Skid, Skid-Tex, Deck-Tec or other such products will provide a better traction surface than using a large, coarse sand mixture.
 Most of these products, when mixed heavily with paint, will provide a non-slip surface that also works well when wet.

-Rubber surfacing may be used, but MUST be first approved by NADAC.
+Rubber surfacing is highly recommended, but MUST be approved by NADAC.

 All contact zones must be have a clear line of demarcation 42” from the bottom of the ramp.